bluuuk/interview-task/README.md

 ```

 However, `pooling` i.e. multiple connections do not increase performance.
 Therefore, batching solves our problem of slow db writes by reducing IO.

+## Setup

+1. Be sure to have docker installed
+2. Execute `setup.sh` which will pull a `postgres` image, adds a user and creates a table
+3. Run `go run main.go`